No GPS (GPS Connected mode requires your smartphone)

 All in all, I’ve actually grown more fond of the Charge 2 since my initial review, which isn’t something that happens often.
 There have been some decent updates to both the device and the app, making it a compelling fitness tracker for anyone who doesn’t need dedicated GPS.

-I’ve since reviewed the Fitbit Alta HR and I’d give the Charge 2 the edge for anyone who doesn’t prioritise the slimmer design of the Alta HR.
+I’ve since reviewed the Fitbit Alta HR and Iconic and I’d give the Charge 2 the edge for anyone who doesn’t prioritise the slimmer design of the Alta HR and hit and miss smart features of the Iconic.

 My original review continues below.